kungming2/AssistantBOT/README.md

-## Introducing Artemis (u/AssistantBOT), a flair enforcer and statistics bot for any subreddit!
+## Introducing Artemis ([u/AssistantBOT](https://www.reddit.com/user/AssistantBOT/)), a flair enforcer and statistics bot for any subreddit!

 * Looking for an easy-to-use bot to help make sure your community's submitters remember to choose a post flair?
 * Want more detailed and extensive statistics on the health and growth of your community?

 **Artemis (u/AssistantBOT)** is an easy-to-use and helpful Reddit bot written by a moderator *for* moderators to assist them with organizing and gaining insights into their own communities.
-(Now used on 500+ subreddits with over 27 million subscribers combined!)
+(Now used on 550+ subreddits with over 30 million subscribers  and 2700+ moderators combined!)

 ## Functions (TL;DR)

 Artemis has two primary functions:

 1. **Recording useful statistics for your subreddit**.
-Artemis will compile statistics on the following and format it in a summary wikipage that's updated daily (see the sidebar on New Reddit or mobile of this subreddit for examples).
+Artemis will compile statistics on the following and format it in a summary wikipage that's updated daily (see the sidebar on New Reddit or mobile of [this subreddit for examples](https://new.reddit.com/r/AssistantBOT/)).
 This wikipage includes:
     * A monthly statistics breakdown of your community's posts and its activity (most active days, top submitters/commenters, top-voted posts).
     * Daily subscriber growth, both future and historical, as well as past and future subscriber milestones. (replacement and complement for [RedditMetrics](http://redditmetrics.com/)).
     * Traffic data, including the average uniques and pageviews for your community and its estimated traffic for the current month.